morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 Follow the recommendations of those style guides when submitting code written in any of those languages.

 #### Java
 - For *non-Android projects*: The [Google Java Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html) is an excellent resource.
-As its introduction says, "the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well."
+As its introduction says, "the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well".
 - For *Android projects*: Udacity's [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801) team has developed a [style guide](http://udacity.github.io/android-nanodegree-guidelines/index.html) for use in app source code.
 This style guide is a subset of the standard [Android Code Style Guidelines for Developers](http://source.android.com/source/code-style.html).

 ## Writing Clean Code